 In addition to standard excavation, surveying, and laboratory skills, the program offers training in database management, computer aided drafting (AutoCad), GPS, and GIS (Geographic Information Systems).

-ANTH 205 – Advanced Archaeological Excavation: Provides additional experience in refining the techniques of archaeological excavation learned in ANTH 120.
-Advanced students serve as mentors
+ANTH 205 (Prehistoric) and ANTH 206 (Historical) – Advanced Archaeological Excavation: Provides additional experience in refining the techniques of archaeological excavation learned in ANTH 120.
+Advanced students serve as mentors to beginning students in addition to writing papers on prehistoric/historic archaeological topics.
+These classes meet concurrently with ANTH 120 in the fall.

-ANTH 210 – Archaeological Surveying: Provides basic instruction in map and compass navigation ; field survey techniques; site recording; completion and submission site forms; use of survey grade GPS units and Total Stations to collect mapping data ; and preparation of a site survey eport.
-Course consists of 32 hrs in the classroom & 32 hours in the field in the project area.
+ANTH 210 – Archaeological Surveying: Provides basic instruction in map and compass navigation ; field survey techniques; site recording; completion and submission site forms; use of survey grade GPS units and Total Stations to collect mapping data ; and preparation of a site survey report.
+Course consists of 32 hours in the classroom & 32 hours in the field in the project area.

-ANTH 215 – Archaeological Laboratory Analysis: Provides basic instruction and experiential labs for the identification, analysis, and report write-up of shellfish remains, faunal remains, ceramics, and stone tools and debitage.
-Basic data on floral (botanical) residue analysis
+ANTH 215 – Archaeological Laboratory Analysis: Provides basic instruction and experiential labs for the identification, analysis, and report write-up of shellfish remains, faunal remains, ceramics, stone tools, debitage, and basic data on floral (botanical) residue analysis.

-are also provided.
 Other topics include radiocarbon dating, obsidian sourcing and obsidian hydration dating, collection processing and curation, artifact illustration and photography, and database management.
 Students are encouraged to use MS Excel for the production of tables and charts.
 Except for those focusing on curation, most students produce an artifact analysis report with tables, charts, and graphs.
-Offered every two years in the Spring.

-Anth 100 – Introduction to Biological Anthropology Lecture.
+ANTH 100 – Introduction to Biological Anthropology Lecture.
 Biological Anthropology is one of the four branches of American Anthropology.
 This lecture class covers a broad range of topics.
 We begin with the nature of scientific inquiry, then move into the historical development of evolutionary theory.
 From there we explore basic cell theory and genetics, and follow up with primate phylogeny.
 These concepts are used to explore the fossil record for primate evolution, the rise of the hominids, and the emergence of modern humans.
 The lessons of the past are finally synthesized in a discussion of modern human variation and the ecological problems faced by our species.
-This course is offered every semester.